usf-cs212-summer2021/homework-ArgumentMap-template/README.md

 }
 ```

 Use an appropriate data structure to store the key/value pairs.
 The key/value pairs does *not* need to be stored in sorted order.

 Avoid looping more often than necessary.
 For example, `numFlags()` should not require a loop.

-## Requirements ##

-See the Javadoc and `TODO` comments in the template code in the `src/main/java` directory for additional details.
-You must pass the tests provided in the `src/test/java` directory.
-Do not modify any of the files in the `src/test` directory.

-See the [Homework Guides](https://usf-cs212-spring2021.github.io/guides/homework/) for additional details on homework requirements and submission.

 ## Hints ##

 Below are some hints that may help with this homework assignment:

-- Many methods may be implemented with one line of code if you are familiar with the methods in [HashMap](https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/util/HashMap.html) or [TreeMap](https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/util/TreeMap.html).
+- Many methods may be implemented with one line of code if you are familiar with the methods in [HashMap](https://www.cs.usfca.edu/~cs212/javadoc/api/java.base/java/util/HashMap.html) or [TreeMap](https://www.cs.usfca.edu/~cs212/javadoc/api/java.base/java/util/TreeMap.html).

 - The `parse(...)` method is easier if you use a traditional `for` loop instead of an enhanced `for` loop.

-- The [`String.codePointAt(int)`](https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/lang/String.html#codePointAt(int)) and [`Character.isLetter(int)`](https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/lang/Character.html#isLetter(int)) methods work with more languages than using [`String.charAt(int)`](https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/lang/String.html#charAt(int)) and [`Character.isLetter(char)`](https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/lang/Character.html#isLetter(char)) methods.
+- The [`String.codePointAt(int)`](https://www.cs.usfca.edu/~cs212/javadoc/api/java.base/java/lang/String.html#codePointAt(int)) and [`Character.isLetter(int)`](https://www.cs.usfca.edu/~cs212/javadoc/api/java.base/java/lang/Character.html#isLetter(int)) methods work with more languages than using [`String.charAt(int)`](https://www.cs.usfca.edu/~cs212/javadoc/api/java.base/java/lang/String.html#charAt(int)) and [`Character.isLetter(char)`](https://www.cs.usfca.edu/~cs212/javadoc/api/java.base/java/lang/Character.html#isLetter(char)) methods.
 However, it is not necessary to pass the tests.

 These hints are *optional*.
 There may be multiple approaches to solving this homework.